 SCHOOL SCHOOL OF SOCIAL SCIENCES

 ACADEMIC UNIT DEPARTMENT OF PSYCHOLOGY

-LEVEL OF STUDIES UNDERGRADUATE
+LEVEL OF STUDIES UNDERGRADUATE UNDERGRADUATE

 COURSE CODE ΨYE011 SEMESTER 3rd-5th -7th

 COURSE TITLE SPORT AND EXERCISE PSYCHOLOGY

+INDEPENDENT TEACHING ACTIVIT

 if credits are awarded for separate components of the course, e.g. lectures, laboratory exercises, etc. If the credits are awarded for the whole of the course, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS CREDITS

-LECTURES, ESSAYS 3 4 4
+, , , LECTURES, ESSAYS 3 4

 Add rows if necessary.
-The organisation of teaching of methods used are described in detail at (d). and the teaching
+The organisation of teaching and the teaching methods used are described in detail at (d).

-COURSE TYPE general background, special background, specialised general knowledge, skills development d, Special background
+COURSE TYPE general background, special background, specialised general knowledge, skills development Special background

 PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek

 IS THE COURSE OFFERED TO ERASMUS STUDENTS No

 COURSE WEBSITE (URL) http://ecourse.uoi.gr